logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 [^1]: Might this great power be leveraged?
 Read romance before a date?
 Horror before a campfire?
 A cookbook before cooking?!
 [^2]: I *wish*!
 Can't even be a clown these days without going to college, clown or otherwise.
 Oh, you think you're a clown huh?
 Did you even earn your nose?
-Yes this a real thing, no I didn't earn my nose, yes I would like to take a clowning class, yes I will beclown myself regardless.
+Yes this a real thing, no I didn't earn my nose, yes I would like to take a clowning class, but yes I will beclown myself regardless.
-[^3]: As well as a singles' event where my friends [pitched me via powerpoint presentation](https://www.seattlesocial.club/events/pitch-a-friend-seattle-1024).
+[^3]: As well as a singles' event where my friends pitched me via powerpoint presentation.
 [^4]: I re-tested this recently and confirmed that contemplating mortality is still sufficient to send me into a near panic attack within ~20 seconds.
 [^5]: Not to be confused with the [Palme d'Og](https://en.wikipedia.org/wiki/Palm_Dog_Award)
 [^6]: I've been thinking lately about whether there's a difference between thinking about, and even expression gratitude, compared to actually *feeling* grateful.
 There's a body of research suggesting spending time on a gratitude journal is beneficial to mental health.
 I wonder whether instead of writing down X number of things you're grateful, you could just write down *one* thing, and then spend time on really *feeling* that gratitude, sort of like a [loving kindness meditation](https://ggia.berkeley.edu/practice/loving_kindness_meditation).